About the Journal

 - Index Copernicus Master List

-- Journal List of Polish Ministery of Science and Higher Education 2019 - 20 points
+- Journal List of Polish Ministery of Education and Science 2020 - 20 points

 Publication Ethics and Malpractice Statement